slhck/retreval/README.md

 INSTALLATION
 ============

+If you have RubyGems, just run

+    gem install retreval

 You can manually download the sources and build the Gem from there by `cd`ing to the folder where this README is saved and calling

     gem build retreval.gemspec

-This will create a file called `retreval` which you just have to install:
+This will create a gem file called which you just have to install with `gem install <file>` and you're done.

-    gem install retreval

-And you're done.

 HOWTO